NomadXD/blog/_posts/2024-05-11-multi-cluster-networking-with-cilium-cluster-mesh.md

 ### 1. Create the two kubernetes clusters using kind.

 - Create a new directory to host the kubernetes manifests.
 Let's name it as `cilium-cluster-mesh`.
-- Open a terminal session and set the environment variable `KUBECONFIG` to `export KUBECONFIG=./kubeconfig-us.yaml`
+- Open a terminal session (Terminal 1) and set the environment variable `KUBECONFIG` to `export KUBECONFIG=./kubeconfig-us.yaml`
 - Create a file with the following content and save it as `kind-us-cluster.yaml`

 ```yaml